 Bloom Time: Mid to late summer

-Dianthus caryophyllus is a herbaceous perennial plant, up to 40 inches (1 m) tall.
-The leaves are glaucous, slender, greyish-green to blue-green in color and up to 15 cm long.
-The flowers are up to 2 inches (5 cm) in diameter, sweetly scented and produced singly or up to five together in a cyme.
+Dianthus caryophyllus is a herbaceous perennial plant that grows up to 40 inches (1 m) tall.
+Leaves are slender, greyish-green to blue-green, and up to 6 inches (15 cm) long.
+Flowers are up to 2 inches (5 cm) in diameter, sweetly scented, and produced singly or up to five together in a cyme.
 The original natural flower color is bright pinkish-purple.

 How to Grow and Care